Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 580 should theoretically be quite a bit faster than the GeForce GTX 470 overall. (explain)
+Memory BandwidthThe GeForce GTX 580, in theory, should be a lot faster than the GeForce GTX 470 overall. (explain)

-Texel RateThe GeForce GTX 580 is much (more or less 45%) more effective at texture filtering than the GeForce GTX 470. (explain)
+Texel RateThe GeForce GTX 580 is a lot (more or less 45%) better at anisotropic filtering than the GeForce GTX 470. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 580 is a better choice, by a large margin. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 580 is superior to the GeForce GTX 470, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison